sacheendra/appbase-apidoc/README.md

 ## Appbase Reference
-Operations, such as read/write on objects, located at a path can be done using Appbase References.
+Operations, such as read/write on objects, located at a path can be done using Appbase references.

 ### path()
 To know what path this reference points to.